retrogradeorbit/bootleg/README.md

-      -v, --version        Print the version string and exit -e, --evaluate CODE  Pass in the hiccup to evaluate on the command line -d, --data           Output the rendered template as a clojure form instead of html
+      -v, --version        Print the version string and exit -e, --evaluate CODE  Pass in the hiccup to evaluate on the command line -d, --data           Output the rendered template as a clojure form instead of html -o, --output FILE    Write the output to the specified file instead of stdout

+## Inbuilt functions

+The following functions are inbuilt into the clojure interpreter:

 ## License